Aveling-Barford: British Leyland

-In November 1967 British Leyland offered £9.25m for the company, which was accepted.
+In November 1967 Leyland Motor Corporation offered £9.25m for the company, which was accepted..
+In 1968, when Leyland Motor Corporation and British Motor Holdings merged, Aveling-Barford became part of the new British Leyland Motor Corporation conglomerate.

-British Leyland engines were to be used as part of the deal, but there were reliability problems.
+Leyland engines were to be used as part of the Leyland Motor Corporation deal, but there were reliability problems.
 JCB were also interested in taking over A-B. The takeover was completed on 1 January 1968.
-Poclain, of France, were selling £1.3m of construction equipment in the UK in 1968, rivalling JCB.
-Hy-Mac was the UK's largest manufacturer of long reach excavators, more than JCB.

 In September 1975 Leyland bought Thomas Ward of Gainsborough for £3m, and moved A-B tractor shovel (loader) manufacturing there., and Aveling-Barford became Aveling Marshall after BLMC acquired Marshall-Fowler.

 Leyland Special Products was headquartered at Sysonby Lodge, on Nottingham Road in Melton Mowbray.
 In the late 1970s, Leyland Special Products put £6.5m into improving the factories at Grantham and Newcastle, and took on 500 more staff.
 This division by 1978 was SP Industries, with David Abell as managing director.
 Aveling Barford Holdings was formed in September 1978, with David Abell as chairman and Leslie Wharton as managing director, followed by Jack Smart by 1980.

 By December 1979, BL was looking to sell the company.
 By the early 1980s the company was not profitable, and 800 workers out of 1100 were looking at redundancy, unless the company was drastically restructured.